AmelianceSkyMusic/AmelianceSkyMusic/projects.md

 >
 >[deploy](https://amelianceskymusic.github.io/engle) | [github](https://github.com/AmelianceSkyMusic/engle)
 >
 >SPA for learning the most popular English words through two games.
-Users can have their own account, their own dictionary and statistics.
+Users can have their own account, their own dictionary and statistics
 >
 >The final task of the JavaScript/Front end course was performed by a team of 3 people.
 Although the course was on JavaScript, with the permission of the mentor, we tried to work with React and Redux for the first time.
-It was very difficult, but we did it.
+It was very difficult, but we did it
 >
 >**My contribution:** Team leader, organization of work and communication in the team.
 UX/UI design of the application.
 Setting up the project, installing packages.
 Development of the app store.
 Creating ui components.
 Light and dark themes.
 Implementation of the "Audio Challenge" game.
-Layout: header, footer, audio challenge game, home screen.<br/>
+Layout: header, footer, audio challenge game, home screen<br/>
 >
 >![TypeScript](https://img.shields.io/badge/-TypeScript-0D1117?style=for-the-badge&logo=TypeScript)
 ![ReactJS](https://img.shields.io/badge/-React-0D1117?style=for-the-badge&logo=React)